Ted's Woodworking / Woodprix don't pay for the plans!This page is also available in Spanish

 If you paid via PayPal, file an "item not as described" claim with PayPal.

-How much is this scam worth?According to compete.com, tedswoodworking.com gets an estimated 200,000 to 300,000 visits per month.
+How much is this scam worth?in 2012, compete.com still estimated other website traffic, and it estimated tedswoodworking.com got an estimated 200,000 to 300,000 visits per month.

 Let's assume 0.5% of people who visit buy the plans.
 People generally refer to such percentages as "conversion rate".
 Ted's affiliate page actually claims a 10% conversion rate, but I see no reason to believe any of Ted's claims.
 At 100,000 visitors per month, a 1% conversion rate means 1000 sales per month, at $67 per sale, that's $67,000 (67k) per month, or $804k per year.
 If all those sales were affiliate sales, Ted would only keep about $200k per year.
 But I would expect that at least a third of Ted's sales are not affiliate sales.
 Affiliates boost Ted's page on Google, but they don't get paid for that.
 So if one third of Ted's sales are thru search engines, Ted would keep the $22k for those.
 Paying 75% commission on the remaining 44k would leave Ted a total of $33k per month, or $396k per year.
 A lucrative scam, even by conservative estimates.